Before you travel to Canada

 If you applied for a study permit or TRV outside Canada

-Medical exam results are only valid for 12 months.
-If you completed a medical exam for your application and it has been more than 12 months since you completed your medical exam, you will need to take another medical exam before travelling to Canada and bring both e-medicals with you.
+Immigration medical exam results are only valid for 12 months.
+If you completed an immigration medical exam for your application and you will be entering Canada more than 12 months after completing your medical exam, you may receive a notice from Immigration, Refugees and Citizenship Canada (IRCC) to advise you to take a medical exam again.
+Even if you do not receive a notice, you will need to take another medical exam before travelling to Canada and bring both e-medicals with you.

 If you get a request in your online IRCC account for a medical exam it is important to complete the medical exam or provide an explanation by the deadline.
 See our medical exam FAQ for details.